preston820/preston-projects/README.md

 ![Network Diagram](diagram/Unit%2013%20Project%20Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YML playbook file may be used to install only certain pieces of it, such as Filebeat.

 - filebeat.yml